The NHL Pension – What you need to know

 What you receive in the form of a pension depends on your NHL service – how many years/games you earn.

 - Full Service: You’ve been in the league for ten years and have received 82 games per season for pension purposes.
-If you reach this threshold, you will receive the maximum pension benefit, which is currently $255,0000 per year.
+If you reach this threshold, you will receive the maximum pension benefit, currently $255,000 per year.

 - Partial Service: You’ve spent time with the big club, but also in the minors.
 If you haven’t reached the 10-year full-service threshold when you retire, you’ll still receive a pension, but it will be reduced based on how many games you’re rewarded per season.
 Here’s an example taken from the CBA: